sentientforest/sylvanomicon/en-us/power_outages.md

 I can power my main home internet router and a wifi access point with a small Ryobi portable inverter "generator" that runs off their 18v lithium ion batteries.
-I generally by DeWalt or Milwaukee tools, so I don't have that many Ryboi tools, but purchased this small portable generator of theirs specifically for powering my networking equipment.
-I have two 6 amp-hour batteries and two 4 ah batteries.
+I generally buy DeWalt or Milwaukee tools, so I don't yet have any Ryboi tools, but I purchased this small portable generator of theirs specifically for powering my networking equipment.
+(I think I'll eventually acquire a few other useful tools in their line).
+I currently have two 6 amp-hour batteries and two 4 ah batteries.
+These were all purchased at discounts during sale events, like Father's Day or Black Friday.
-Combined with the UPS (Uniterruptible Power Supply) that these devices are plugged into, I have many hours of power there.
+Combined with the small APC UPS (Uninterruptible Power Supply) that these devices are plugged into, I have many hours of power there.

 I also recently (as of early Sept 2020) purchased a Protectli Vault with the optional Verizon LTE failover modem.
-Additionally, Protecli makes their own UPS specifically for the Vault, and I purhcaseed two.
+Additionally, Protecli makes their own inexpensive UPS made specifically for the Vault, and I purchased two.
 I'm not sure I'll have it setup tonight for the shutoff happening tomorrow, but we'll see.
 In theory, this will give me redunancy on my main internet, such if my ISP goes down I'll automatically failover to the Verizon LTE modem.

 Of course, if all of the above loses power or fails, I can rely on my cell phone to act as a hotspot.
-As long as it has power, it can give me internet, and Verizon will gleefully bill me for every GB I use over my plans allotment.
+As long as it has power, it can give me internet, and Verizon will gleefully bill me for every GB I use over my plan's allotment.
 Hence, the next section...

 #### Phone / USB power